pulumi/docs/tour/basics-programs.md

 title: Programs
 ---

-<div style="float: right; padding: 8px; background-color: #ddd;">LANG</div>

 To get code to the cloud, you write Pulumi programs.

 Programs are written in your language of choice.
-For a customized experience, please choose your language above.
+Examples in all supported languages will be shown.

 > Pulumi currently supports JavaScript and TypeScript, using Node.js, and Python.
 More languages are on their way!